With an assortment of recycled materials, you can use these low-cost DIY greenhouse ideas to serve double-duty as home heating, guesthouse, and more.

 We wanted a greenhouse to extend our growing season, but never felt we could justify the use of electricity for winter growing.
 Now that we have constructed a lean-to greenhouse, we feel we have the best of both worlds.

-Lean-to greenhouses make use of the insulated wall of an existing building.
+Lean-to cold weather greenhouses make use of the insulated wall of an existing building.
 Because we’re at 40 degrees latitude in Ohio, the 60-degree slant of the south-facing wall allows the low winter sun to pass directly through the tempered, insulated glass and bounce off the white interior walls.
 This results in maximum light and warmth for the plants.
-Allowing sunlight to reach the back wall is an important consideration in lean-to greenhouse design.
+Allowing sunlight to reach the back wall is an important consideration in lean-to greenhouse goals design.

 December and January are the cloudiest months in Ohio, and it’s important to store any heat the sun provides during this time.
 Water-filled plastic jugs, painted black, are lined up along the back wall to absorb heat during the day and release it at night.
 Two 50-gallon water-filled barrels, also painted black, absorb and release heat over a longer period of time.

-A sunny, winter day in the teens will heat the greenhouse into the 80s by mid-morning.
+A sunny, typical winter temperatures day in the teens will heat the greenhouse into the 80s by mid-morning.
 The heat-retaining containers cushion the cold night temperatures.
 If nights dip below freezing, cold-tolerant plants still thrive.
-We can start seedlings in February, protect melons and zucchini from vine-borers in the summer, and continue growing tomatoes into late autumn.
-We enjoy being able to extend our growing season without increasing our energy use.— Mary Lou Shaw
+We can start seedlings in February, protect Summer greenhouse plants like melons and zucchini from vine-borers in the summer, and continue growing tomatoes into late autumn.

 For more creative ideas for building your own greenhouse from recycled materials, check out these articles: